22nd Jun 2021

 Among her favourite places to swim are the 40 Foot in Dublin, where she finds an “amazing atmosphere”, but her ultimate go-to is Dog’s Bay in Roundstone, Galway.

-For anyone who is tempted by the allure of the ocean, Tynan offers the following advice.
+For anyone who is tempted by the allure of the Irish sea, Tynan offers the following advice.

 “Go with a friend or a group; drag someone along if you have to.
 Company is key in keeping you accountable and encouraging you to commit.
 Take some deep breaths before whilst looking across the horizon, it will naturally calm you.